pallets-eco/flask-openid/docs/index.rst

 The path to the store can also be specified with the ``OPENID_FS_STORE_PATH`` configuration variable.

-Alternatively the object can be instanciated without the application in which case it can later be registered for an application with the :meth:`~OpenID.init_app` method.
+Alternatively the object can be instantiated without the application in which case it can later be registered for an application with the :meth:`~OpenID.init_app` method.